 (This option is not for the payment of the new student deposit, reactivation fee, or application fee.
 Any overpayment would result in the return of the entire transaction.)

 Reference: GlobalPay user guides or click on the YouTube tutorial videos on the right side of this web page.

 UMass Boston provides you a method of paying your tuition and fees in your own currency via Western Union Business Solutions, a specialist in global business payments.

-As of December 1st, 2015, Western Union will charge $20 for any incoming USD-to-USD payments.
-There will still be no processing fees for payments received in other currencies from Western Union Business Solutions or UMass Boston, though you may be charged transaction fees by the banks.
+Western Union will charge $20 for any incoming USD-to-USD payments.
+There will be no processing fees for payments received in other currencies from Western Union Business Solutions or UMass Boston, though you may be charged transaction fees by the banks.
 The exchange rate is valid for 72 hours after you have initiated the transaction and payment must be received by Western Union Business Solutions within that period.
 Neither Western Union Business Solutions nor UMass Boston shall be liable to you or the intended beneficiary for any additional costs, fees, or expenses resulting from the untimely delivery of the payment as set forth above.

 By clicking the following link, you are choosing the Western Union Business Solutions "Bank to Bank Transfer” process for your UMass Boston tuition payment.
 You may obtain your balance via the WISER self-services account.
 For more information on Western Union Business Solutions, please visit http://www.business.westernunion.com/education or email firstname.lastname@example.org.

 Note: Transaction fees deducted from both the sending bank and receiving bank will affect the funds the school receives.